ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 ## Background

-Good ideas appear obvious in hindsight, but that doesn’t mean they were easy to find.
+Elegant ideas appear obvious in hindsight, but that doesn’t mean they were easy to find.
 The current type system with the [generalized subtype check][gsubck] is my third attempt at writing a typechecker for RCL.